shweth10/Breast-cancer-detection/README.md

 -Download the repository to your local machine.
 -Open Command Prompt and navigate to the project directory using the command cd your-project.
--Install the dependencies using "composer install" and "composer require dompdf/dompdf".
+-Install the dependencies using "composer install" and "composer require dompdf/dompdf" and "composer require nesbot/carbon".
 -Create a new file named .env in the root directory of the project by copying the contents of the .env.example file.
 -Update the .env file with your database details.
 -Run the migrations using the command "php artisan migrate".